 Yes, Linkedin has been a profitable company for a long time since it started.
 Their minimal overhead paired with a streamlined platform and a strong userbase makes it highly valuable for businesses to subscribe to and pay for their advanced subscriptions.

 In 2020, Linkedin makes money with their talent solutions, Linkedin premium and Linkedin learning subscription, and marketing and sales solutions for businesses and individuals alike.

 After the acquisition of Linkedin by Microsoft back in 2016, Linkedin’s post valuation touched $27 billion.
 The company went private after this acquisition and this has been the final publicly available valuation of the company.

 Yes!
 Linkedin is even more relevant in 2020 than it was before and will continue to increase in importance.
-As more employers ask for a Linkedin profile instead of a CV, people are inclined to keep their Linkedin user-profiles up-to-date for better employment opportunities.
+As more employers ask for a Linkedin profile instead of a CV, people are inclined to keep their Linkedin user profiles up-to-date for better employment opportunities.

 Linkedin can be considered as a combination of Facebook and Indeed.
-People upload their resume details to the platform like Indeed but connect and interface with the platform as a social media like Facebook.
+People upload their resume details to a platform like Indeed but connect and interface with the platform as a social media like Facebook.

 This powerful combination is what makes LinkedIn the strong corporate social media platform and mammoth that it is today.